 So Now You Know

 Now going forward you know better than to believe people who say that ARs are all assault rifles, and you know what an assault rifle actually is.

 Or if you want to start with handguns…check out our Beginner Handgun Course.

-What other misinformation surrounding firearms would you like to see set straight?
+What other misinformation surrounding firearms you like to see set straight?
 What questions do you have that you would like answered?
 Let us know in the comments.